fondation-unit/docker-moodle/README.md

 You should have a structure like: `moodle/src/[ Moodle sources files]`.

-### Environment file:
+## Installation

-Copy the sample file [.env-sample](.env-sample) as `.env` and fill in the missing information.
+1. Copy the sample file [.env-sample](.env-sample) as `.env` and fill in the missing information.

-1. Create the network:
+2. Create the network:

 ```sh
 docker network create web
 ```

-2. Prepare the Docker stack:
+3. Prepare the Docker stack:

 - Edit your `.env` file
 - Configure the `traefik/acme.json` file with the right permissions: